-What type of imported cars were these?
+What type of imported cars are these?
 First, they are all JDM vehicles.
-That means Japanese Domestic Market; exclusively built for Japan.
+That means Japanese Domestic Market, which is exclusively built for Japan.
 So they don’t have the same emissions and crash standards as American-made vehicles.

-The most popular of these are the Nissan Skyline, Mitsubishi Lancer Evo V RS, and Honda Civic Sir-II and Type R. But the list is long including KEI cars and trucks.
-Mostly, they are performance models not available here, which makes them desirable here.
+The most popular of these are the Nissan Skyline, Mitsubishi Lancer Evo V RS, and Honda Civic Sir-II and Type R. But the list is long, including KEI cars and trucks.
+Mostly, they are performance models not available here.

 What states don’t honor the JDM 25-year rule?

 Maine, Rhode Island, New York, and Pennsylvania have all been revoking certain JDM-imported cars brought here legally.
-To be clear, they are eligible with the 25-year rule.
-But a lobbying group called the American Association of Motor Vehicle Administrators, released “guidelines” recommending not allowing these cars over safety issues.
+To be clear, they are eligible for the 25-year rule.
+But a lobbying group called the American Association of Motor Vehicle Administrators, released “guidelines” recommending not allowing these cars into the U.S. over safety issues.